bediger4000/udp-echo-server/README.md

     }

-The Zone element is used for routing link-local addresses (look like fe80::), the interface name works as the zone.
+The Zone element is used for routing link-local addresses (fe80: prefix).
+The interface name works as the zone.
 Called with a 4th argument, `client2` uses that argument as the "zone".